sotiris-chrysanthou/LACrimes/README.md

 	CoOccurrences DESC
 LIMIT 1
 ```
-### **Query 8**: Find the second most common crime that has co-occurred with a particular crime for a specifi date range.
+### **Query8**: Find the second most common crime that has co-occurred with a particular crime for a specifi date range.
 ```sql
 SELECT
 	crm1.code AS Crime1Code,